Daayiee Abdullah: MECCA Institute

 In 2015, Abdullah founded the Mecca Institute, a self-described "inclusive and progressive online Islamic seminary," in Washington D.C.

 Personal life

 In 2006, Abdullah was in a long-term relationship of ten years.
-His partner was Christian, which is one of the reasons he performs religious ceremonies between Abrahamic religions.
+His partner was Christian, which is one of the reasons he performed religious ceremonies between Abrahamic religions.

 As of 2015, Abdullah was declared single, claiming that the pressure on his closeted partner was too much for the relationship.

 Publications

 On March 5, 2021, Abdullah published the book “Progressive Islam: The Rich Liberal Ideas of the Muslim Faith.”
 The book focuses on liberal ideas of the Muslim faith, such as freedom, cooperation, responsibility, and opportunity throughout its five sections, which cover the Qur’an, the Prophet Muhammad, diverse perspectives on Islam, and a short autobiography of Abdullah himself.